j4k3ng/Artificial-Neural-Network-for-Facie-Classification/README.md

 # Facies-Classification-ANN
 Application of ANN to the lithofacies classification in the oil and gas industry

-HOW TO RUN THE CODES:
+HOW TO RUN THE CODE:

 If you want to peform the facies classification study using ANN with the original dataset do the follow:
 1) Load the OriginalDataset.mat